rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

    If you are using `vim` to edit the configuration file, press **esc** and then enter **:wq** to save any changes.

-   After you have saved the file, the following message displays stating that the file was properly written:
+6. You also need to update /etc/yum/yum-cron-hourly.conf file if you want to apply update hourly.
+Otherwise /etc/yum/yum-cron.conf will run on daily using the following cron job.
+Similarly hourly cron job is at the `/etc/cron.hourly/0yum-hourly.cron` location.

-       "/etc/yum/yum-cron.conf" 81L, 2620C written
+       $ cat /etc/cron.daily/0yum-daily.cron

-6. Check whether the `yum-cron` service is started by running the following
+7. Check whether the `yum-cron` service is started by running the following
    command:

        $ systemctl status yum-cron